Apollon77/ioBroker.smartmeter/README.md

 ### 1.1.0 (31.01.2018)
 * Allow multiple queries for D0 and Serial-Bidirectional communication
 * a lot of bugfixing and Optimizations
-* Switch to Serialport 6.0.4 to hopefully get more stable (less/no SIGSEGV/SIGABRT ...)
+* Switch to SerialPort 6.0.4 to hopefully get more stable (less/no SIGSEGV/SIGABRT ...)

 ### 1.0.0 (25.08.2017)
 * Update smartmeter library and fix some timing issues